Target Group

 , and PROXY

-Protocols, and the choice of target group protocol may be limited based on the load balancer or listener you are connecting to.
+protocols, and the selection of the target group protocol may be restricted based on the load balancer or listener you are connecting to.
 A single target group can be connected to multiple listeners of the same load balancer but cannot be connected to more than one load balancer.

 ---|---|---|